 Some features on this site will not work because you are using an outdated browser, please upgrade or change your current browser.

-the symptoms depend on where the cancer is and whether it has spread.
-It is often hard to diagnose neuroblastoma in the early stages, as initial symptoms are common ones - for example, aches and pains and loss of apetite.
-However, the most common sympton whem the cancer has developed is a lump or swelling in the child’s abdomen, as this is where the cancer usually starts.
+The symptoms depend on where the cancer is and whether it has spread.
+It is often hard to diagnose neuroblastoma in the early stages, as initial symptoms are common ones - for example, aches and pains and loss of appetite.
+The most common symptom when the cancer has developed is a lump or swelling in the child’s abdomen as this is where the cancer usually starts.
 It can cause constipation and general discomfort and pain.

 Other possible symptoms are:

 - a lump in the child’s neck, which can make them breathless or cause difficulty swallowing